Betsey Rossman is the Hancock County Fair Jr Fair Coordinator.

 Swine Royalty Application - due last Friday of July to the Junior or Senior Fair Office by 5pm

-2019 Message from Hancock County Junior Fair Coordinator:
+2020 Hancock County Junior Fair Theme:

 Participating in the Hancock County Fair is NOT a completion of the 4-H project.
 The fair is an opportunity to share the accomplishments of each member/exhibitor with fair visitors.
 The Hancock County Agricultural Society, the Jr Fair Premium Book, the Code of Ethics, and the Code of Practices, govern the Junior Fair.
 All Jr Fair rules are printed in the Hancock Co.
 Jr Fair Premium Book.